 HDFS replication enables you to copy (replicate) your HDFS data from one HDFS service to another, synchronizing the data set on the destination service with the data set on the source service, based on a specified replication schedule.
-You can also replicate HDFS data to and from Amazon S3.
 The destination service must be managed by the Cloudera Manager Server where the replication is being set up, and the source service can be managed by that same server or by a peer Cloudera Manager Server.
 You can also replicate HDFS data within a cluster by specifying different source and destination directories.

 When you perform a replication, ensure that the source directory is not modified.
 A file added during replication does not get replicated.
 If you delete a file during replication, the replication fails.

 High latency among clusters can cause replication jobs to run more slowly, but does not cause them to fail.
 For best performance, latency between the source cluster NameNode and the destination cluster NameNode should be less than 80 milliseconds.
 (You can test latency using the Linux ping command.)
 Cloudera has successfully tested replications with latency of up to 360 milliseconds.
 As latency increases, replication performance degrades.